Optimality and Approximate Optimality of Source-Channel Separation in Networks: Optimality of Separation for Joint Source-Channel Multiple Unicast with Distortions

-We proceed to construct the multiple unicast channel code decoder (for problem $\mathbb{P}_c$).
-At node $j$, for which $k\in \mathscr{S}_j$, find a unique codeword in the codebook $\mathcal{C}_k$ such that it is (weakly) jointly typical \cite{CoverThomas} with $\hat{s}^{mn'}_k$ according to the distribution $P(S^{m}_k,\hat{S}^{m}_k)$, {\em i.e.}, the marginal from (\ref{eqn:superdistribution}).
-If there is a unique codeword, then the corresponding message $w^*_k$ is declared; otherwise an error is declared.
+\textbf{Decoding:} At node $j$, for which $k\in \mathscr{S}_j$, find a unique codeword in the codebook $\mathcal{C}_k$ such that it is (weakly) jointly typical \cite{CoverThomas} with $\hat{s}^{m,\langle n'\rangle}_k$ according to the distribution $P(S^{m}_k,\hat{S}^{m}_k)$, {\em i.e.}, the marginal from (\ref{eqn:superdistribution}).
+If there is a unique one, the corresponding message $w^*_k$ is declared; otherwise an error is declared.